aardappel/lobster/lobster/README.txt

-This folder contains the files requires to build the Lobster programming language.
+This folder contains all you need to develop Lobster programs, assuming a pre-built executable is available for your platform is available in this folder (likely for win32 / OS X)

-Full documentation is available in ../lobster/docs/readme_first.html Lobster is licensed under the ZLIB license.
+Full documentation is available in docs/readme_first.html Lobster is licensed under the ZLIB license.